 If a BMC Remedy AR System server is registered with a portmapper, your clients do not need to know what port the server is listening on because the clients can identify the port by using the portmapper and direct API calls to the appropriate TCP port.
 If a server is not registered with a portmapper, you must assign a TCP port number to that server.
 Otherwise, the system must search for an open port to communicate on each time the server is restarted.
 Your clients will not know where to find your AR System server because the port might be different if the AR System server is restarted.

 Registering with a portmapper and assigning TCP port numbers are not mutually exclusive options.
 You can do both.
 If you specify a particular port for a server and register the server with a portmapper.
 Clients within the firewall do not need to be configured to access the specified port number.

 If the AR System server is not registered with a portmapper:

 - Client processes must be able to identify the port to communicate on to contact the server.
-For more information about configuring ports for the client, see Understanding port numbers.
+For more information about configuring ports for the client, see in the BMC Remedy AR System documentation.

 runmacroutility, which has a command-line port setting.